 A hip fracture is a break that occurs near the hip in the upper part of the femur or thighbone.
 The thighbone has two bony processes on the upper part - the greater and lesser trochanters.
 The lesser trochanter projects from the base of the femoral neck on the back of the thighbone.
 Hip fractures can occur either due to a break in the femoral neck, in the area between the greater and lesser trochanter or below the lesser trochanter.

 What does ORIF mean?

 Open reduction and internal fixation (ORIF) is a surgical technique employed for the treatment of a fracture to restore normal anatomy and improve range of motion and function.
-Dr. Okoroha has extensive training in hip fracture ORIF and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in hip fracture ORIF and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.